stamat/poops/example/src/markup/docs/index.md

 Poops is not a plugin ecosystem.
 There is no plugin API to learn, no `poops.config.js` with callbacks.
-If a feature isn't built in, you compose it from the pipelines above (for example, PostCSS for Tailwind) or you contribute it.
+If a feature isn't built in, you compose it from the pipelines above (for example, PostCSS for Tailwind), hang a shell command off a stage with [`exec`](config-reference#exec), or you contribute it.
 That constraint is the point — the config stays small and readable.

 ## Who it's for